CookUpNWashUp/VGU-Vending-Machine-Frontend/README.md

 1. Install libnfc.
 This website relies on the a custom version of```nfc-mfultralight```tool, look it up on Google.
 Best way to install is just to replace the C source code included with this app in the ```utils``` folder.
 1. Setup your PN352 with any configuration on the Rasp Pi.
 I used the SPI config.
 1. Run the websocket server in the NFC dir.
 I tested the page on a remote host instead of local so there might be potential problems.
 Switch up the settings.py if you have to.
 1. Add things, break things, have fun

+##Docker
+1. Install docker-compose & docker with ```docker pull cookupnwashup/vgu-vending-machine-frontend```
+1. Make the container
+1. Attach to the container and do migrations yourself.
+This version used SQLite for simplicity in creating the container
+1. Remember to enable SPI on your Pi.
+Do it by writing to ```/boot/config.txt``` or ```sudo rasppi-config```.
+1. Add things, break things, have fun

 ## Changelog